-Mark B. Eacker, Industrial Safety Programs Administrator
+Mark B. Eacker, State Safety and Health Programs Administrator

 The State Safety Office is responsible for the development of safety and health procedures and safe work practices designed to enhance the working environment of all Department employees; control unsafe acts, unsafe conditions, and the occurrence of work-related accidents; and minimize employee injuries and other property losses.
 The office works closely with District management and safety personnel in the implementation of these procedures and programs and through quality assurance reviews, outstanding performance in program implementation is noted and recognized.
 Areas that need improvement are also identified and recommendations for improvement are made.

 Employee health and safety issues should be brought to the immediate attention of the district representatives identified in this website.
 Central Office employees should contact the State Safety Office.
 In addition, the office maintains technical reference and audio visual libraries with materials on safety and health subject matters.
 Materials from these libraries are available for use by all Department personnel.